 The CTE officially opened its doors in August, 2011.
-For the past year, the task force assigned to imagine and begin designing it has been hard at work.
+For the past three years, the task force assigned to imagine and design it has been hard at work.

 - Programs will be organized around three central hubs: Building the Teaching Community; Using Technology to Enhance Student Learning; and Presenting Traditional Faculty Development Programs (like brown bags and workshops).

 - Over the next several years, we plan to unroll a variety of programs for faculty at all stages of their career.
 We also look forward to partnering with other programs on campus which highlight and further develop our collective conversation about teaching.

 - The Center will adhere to these foundational values and goals: